monsoonmaelstrom/book2/book2.md

 I want to stop, because what I’m doing is definitely hurting Hazel, but I can’t.
 All I can do is continue to pull on the magic binding us together as her seizure grows in intensity.
 I’m trying to shove the weight of Alex’s command away from me.
 Off of me.
 But I can’t.
 It’s holding me trapped against the seafloor of my own mind, and I think he’s going to kill us both.

 All of a sudden, the pressure gives like a soap bubble popping, and Hazel falls silent.
 She’s still.
 So still.
-I’m not sure if she’s still alive or if she’s died and I’ll be momentarily following.
+I’m not sure if she’s alive or if she’s died and I’ll be momentarily following.
 But then the pressure I feel holding me prisoner within my own mind relents as well.

 “I’m going to—”